javaee-samples/microprofile1.2-samples/jwt-auth/README.md

  - **basic-authentication** The test sends a very basic signed JWT token to a protected servlet.
-The MP-JWT Auth implementation checks if the token is valid and sets the authenticated identity from the `upn` field and `groups` field
+The MP-JWT Auth implementation checks if the token is valid and sets the authenticated identity from the `upn` field and `groups` field **jaxrs ** Just like basic-authentication, but uses a JAX-RS endpoint.
+Specifically demonstrates the support of @RolesAllowed to secure and endpoint.